 Your body’s inner critic is heavily influenced by society’s idea of beauty.
-It can make for a never ending head game for many of us.
+It can make for a never-ending head game for many of us.
 Especially, when you start thinking you are a problem that needs to be solved.
-This simply opens the door for your inner critic to walk in and take up residence in your mind.
-The inner critic says, “Geez, I’m overweight and have bad skin.
-I wish I had a six-pack,” or, “What’s wrong with me?
-Why can’t I look as good as the person on the cover of that magazine,” or, “I wonder if a plastic surgeon can make me look like I did way back when?”
+This simply opens the door for your body’s inner critic to walk in and take up residence in your mind.

 Self-care must be number one on your to-do list.
 Remember that your body is your temple.
 It is the only place ‘your Self’ has to live.
 Life’s responsibilities are countless for many of us.
 And in trying to juggle those responsibilities we neglect to take care of ourselves–our temple.
 We might think about our physical health but that is often where it begins and ends.

 Body listens to mind; mind listens to body.
 Awareness is the link.
 Make no mistake: Every cell knows when you are unhappy, anxious or stressed.
 A cell’s awareness is expressed in chemical reactions instead of words.
 No matter.
 The message comes through loud and clear~ Deepak Chopra, M.D.